 Olio Nuovo, literally, new oil, is the freshest production of the year.
 From October to November is harvest and extraction time in Tuscany and also the period of the Olio Nuovo.
 Oil, when first out of the presses, has a vivid green colour.
 As olive oil ages, it takes on the golden colour it is famous for.
 Olio Nuovo, because it is so fresh, has a much sharper, almost peppery flavour.

 All over Tuscany, you will find food festival themed around the Olio Nuovo.
 These festivals showcase the newest extra virgin olive oil productions.
-The typical tasting method is a slice of bread with a drizzle of Olio Nuovo.
+The typical tasting method is a slice of homemade bread with a drizzle of Olio Nuovo.